HiddenStage/divide/README.md

 ####How does it work?
 Divide.io provides easy to use APIs to connect your mobile app to a backend.
 Getting up and running is simple.

 1. Choose your backend provider.
-Our backend library can be deployed to any server that runs Java.
+Any server that runs Java should suffice.
+2. Download and initialize our backend library.
-2. Download our client libraries in your app.
+3. Download and initialize our client library in your app.
-3. That's it!
+4. That's it!

 You can now use our APIs to communicate back and forth to your backend.
-Saving data, querying, logging in, etc. are now just a few lines of code away!
+Saving data, querying, registering and logging in users, etc. are now just a few lines of code away!

 ####Getting Started Guides
 **Servers:**